White Plains:

-Pizza Delivery Man Detained by ICE Is Freed by Judge By Michael Joseph on September 06, 2018
+Pizza Delivery Man Detained by ICE Is Freed by Judge

 The New York news media brought to light the story of a hard working pizza delivery man who was detained for delivering a pizza to an army base, at their request.
 The plight of a worker who shows up to work to do honest work and suddenly finds themselves in deportation proceedings.